schen1111/devwks-2100/devwks-2100.md

 <br/><br/>
 ### Use-case #1: Device Onboarding
-This usecase demonstrates how to leverage Ansible to onboard devices to Crosswork.
+This use-case demonstrates how to leverage Ansible to onboard devices to Crosswork.

 #### Task 3: Understand Device Onboarding
 1. Most of you will probably get a list of devices to onboard via an Excel sheet.
 One of the easier ways for Ansible to consume the data is to convert the Excel into Yaml file.
 You can do it fairly easily using online tools